pnpm/pnpm/docs/vs-npm.md

 ## Limitations

 - You can't install from [shrinkwrap][] (yet).
-- Peer dependencies are a little trickier to deal with.
 - You can't publish npm modules with `bundleDependencies` managed by pnpm.

 Got an idea for workarounds for these issues?
 [Share them.](https://github.com/pnpm/pnpm/issues/new)